Download high-resolution image Look inside

 Author

-POROCHISTA KHAKPOUR was born in Tehran and raised in the Greater Los Angeles area.
-She is the critically acclaimed author of two novels, a memoir, and a collection of essays.
-She lives in New York City with her beloved partner and her elderly blue poodle Cosmo.
+POROCHISTA KHAKPOUR was born in Tehran and raised in the greater Los Angeles area.
+She is the critically acclaimed author of two previous novels, Sons and Other Flammable Objects and The Last Illusion; a memoir, Sick; and a collection of essays, Brown Album.
+Her writing has appeared in The New York Times, The Washington Post, the Los Angeles Times, The Wall Street Journal, Bookforum, Elle, and many other publications.
+She lives in New York City.
 View titles by Porochista Khakpour

 Media